domiyanyue/my_notes/C++_knowledge_for_SYCL.md

-# C++ feature you need to know for SYCL development
+# C++ feature SYCL developper should know : Functor and Lambda

-SYCL is built on top of C++11, with feature support for C++14 and C++17.
-For new comers who are somehow familiar with C/C++03 but not newer C++ version, some language features like lambda expressions can be unfamiliar.
-This article will help you go through the basics of new C++ feature you need to know to code in SYCL.
+SYCL is built on top of C++11.
+New features in C++11 such as functor and lambda expression are widely used in SYCL to perform daily tasks such as creating a kernel.
+Every SYCL developer should know it before getting started.

 ## Functor
-In C++, sometimes you want to pass in a function as a parameter to another function like defining your own sorting algorithm.
-You can get this behaviour in C++ through **function object (aka functor)**.
+In software development, sometimes you want to pass in a function as a parameter to another function like defining your own sorting algorithm.
+C has function pointer to solve this but it suffers from serveral limitations.

-You can define a functor and use it in this way.
-In the followin example, we define a class called myFunctor and overload the operator () to be a function returning sum of 2 parameters passing in.
+C++ improved in by adding **function object (aka functor)**.

+**Essentially, functor is an instance of a class/struct which overloads operator().**  This way, the object(instance) can be used like a function call.
+Check the following example where we define a class MyFunctor and create an object my_functor as a functor.

 ```C++
 #include <iostream>